elena-kalinina/nvidia_dev_contest/README.md

     pip install -r requirements.txt
 ```
 - Get NVIDIA API key
   Register here https://build.nvidia.com/explore/discover and click on the model of your choice.
 You should see the button "Get API Key" in code examples.
+Add the API key to the agent_config.yml file.

 - Get Spotify access credentials
   Follow the instructions here https://developer.spotify.com/documentation/web-api.
+Add the credentials to the agent_config.yml file.
 It is likely that to be able to use the Spotify player in this agent you will need a Premium account.

 - To run the Vibe agent: